Michèle Thibodeau-DeGuire

 Michèle Thibodeau-DeGuire CM CQ is a Canadian engineer born in Montreal, Quebec in 1941.
-She was inducted into the Order of Canada in 2003, made a Knight of the National Order of Quebec in 2005, and has been chair of the Board of Directors of the Corporation of École Polytechnique de Montréal since 2013.
+The first woman to earn a degree in civil engineering, she was inducted into the Order of Canada in 2003, and made a Knight of the National Order of Quebec in 2005.
+She has been chair of the Board of Directors of the Corporation of École Polytechnique de Montréal since 2013.

 Biography

 Early life and education

 Michèle Thibodeau was the eldest of a family of four children.
-She received her diploma from the Sacred Heart Convent in 1957.
-When she was 17, her father, an architect, encouraged her to enrol at École Polytechnique of Montréal.
-She was the first woman to earn a degree in civil engineering in 1963, Also that year, she married Pierre-André DeGuire.
-The honour of the first woman to graduate from the Polytechnique belongs to Gabrielle Bodis, Diplôme en mécanique–électricité, in 1959.
+She received her diploma from Sacred Heart Convent in 1957.
+When she was 17, her father, an architect, encouraged her to enroll at École Polytechnique of Montréal.
+In 1963 she was the first woman to earn a degree in civil engineering.
+Also that year, she married Pierre-André DeGuire.
+(The honour of the first woman to graduate from the Polytechnique belongs to Gabrielle Bodis, Diplôme en mécanique–électricité, in 1959.)

 Career

 Thibodeau-DeGuire worked for nearly 20 years as a structural engineer, starting in 1963 with Lalonde Girouard Letendre.
-In 1975 she became a consulting engineer at Francis Boulva and Associates.
+In 1975, she became a consulting engineer at Francis Boulva and Associates.
 She built several bridges and worked in particular on the construction of the walls of the Décarie Expressway.

 From 1982 to 1984, Thibodeau-DeGuire served as General Delegate of Québec in Boston, maintaining relations with multiple levels of government in six states in the northeastern United States.

-In 1985 Thibodeau-DeGuire joined the staff of École Polytechnique of Montréal, first as assistant to the president, then in 1986 she became director of public relations.
-In December 1989, she was responsible for the institution's communication when the École Polytechnique massacre took place.
-The school president and director were in Europe and Thibodeau-DeGuire showed admirable leadership throughout the crisis and in the organization of commemorative events and outreach which followed.
+In 1985, Thibodeau-DeGuire joined the staff of École Polytechnique of Montréal, first as assistant to the president.
+In 1986, she became director of public relations.
+In December 1989, she was responsible for the institution's communication during and after the École Polytechnique massacre.
+The school president and director were in Europe.

+Thibodeau-DeGuire showed admirable leadership throughout the crisis and in the organization of commemorative events and outreach which followed.

-From April 1991 to 31 December 2012 Thibodeau-DeGuire was president and CEO of Centraide (English: The United Way) of Greater Montréal.
+From April 1991 to 31 December 2012, Thibodeau-DeGuire was president and CEO of Centraide (English: The United Way) of Greater Montréal.
 She was at the origin of project "1, 2, 3, Go" which helped children in disadvantaged neighbourhoods.
 Under her leadership, fundraising increased from $23 million to $58.7 million, mainly through increasing major donors from 3,000 to 8,000.

 In January 2013, Thibodeau-DeGuire succeeded Bernard Lamarre as Chairman of the Board of the Corporation of the École Polytechnique of Montréal with a five-year term.

-In 2014 Thibodeau-DeGuire agreed to chair the selection committee for the Order of the White Rose, a $30,000 national scholarship for female engineering graduate students, in memory of the victims of the massacre 25 years earlier.
+In 2014, Thibodeau-DeGuire agreed to chair the selection committee for the Order of the White Rose, a $30,000 national scholarship for a female engineering graduate students.
+It was established in memory of the victims of the massacre 25 years earlier.

 In 2013 Centraide launched the Michèle-Thibodeau-DeGuire Award, which annually recognizes an outstanding volunteer of the charity.